Radilovk/bodybest/README.md

 npm run dev
 ```

-API requests to paths starting with `/api` are automatically proxied to
+API requests to paths starting with `/api` are automatically proxied to the URL
+from `WORKER_BASE_URL` (default `https://openapichatbot.radilov-k.workers.dev`)
-`https://openapichatbot.radilov-k.workers.dev` when running the dev server.
+when running the dev server.

 The application will be available at `http://localhost:5173` by default.